csmfindling/kaggle/amazon_from_space/Readme.md

 ## Goal

-Predict a list of tags which you believe are associated with the image
+Predict a list of tags associated with the image

 ## Model